 Spanish gambling regulation does not make any distinction between B2B and B2C operators.

 The regulation provides a definition for the concept of “gaming operator” and if a B2B operator meets the requirements established by the regulation, it is subject to licensing and, technically speaking, it will be considered as a gaming operator.

-Therefore, the inclusion of a B2B operator in the concept of a gaming operator, and the need for it to be licensed, actually depends on the specific services that the operator is interested in rendering in Spain and the conditions related to that service.
+Therefore, the inclusion of a B2B operator in the concept of a gaming operator, and the need for it to be licensed, depends on the services that the operator is interested in rendering in Spain and the conditions related to that service.

 In practical terms, experience has shown that the Spanish regulator understands that a B2B company falls under the definition of “gaming operator” only in exceptional circumstances; for example, when offering network jackpots, offering share liquidity or providing all gaming services to a white-label company that only provides the "look and feel".

 Affiliates do not need to hold a licence in Spain as long as they do not register clients, or maintain an agreement or gaming account with them.

 White-label arrangements in a B2B scenario are permitted as long as the provider that is behind the website is duly licensed, since the B2B operator in this case falls under the definition of “gaming operator”.
 The new regulation on advertising establishes a new requirement by which an operator is prohibited from using brands or trade names, which are not owned by the same or by the business group to which such operator belongs, to identify and differentiate itself from other operators.
 This new requirement, to be essentially considered for white-label arrangements, entered into force on 5 May 2020.

 Apart from this, and depending on the activity developed by the white-label operator (the one providing the look and feel), it may also fall under the definition of “gaming operator” and therefore also be subject to licensing.